aufacicenta/10k.club-docs/training/episode-transcripts/episode-01-precious-metals-mining.md

 **Sam**: Speaking of transportation, that's where geography becomes absolutely crucial.
 I've seen gold deposits in the middle of the Amazon that are essentially worthless because it costs more to transport the gold than the gold is worth.

-**Alex**: Which brings us to our first Explorer's Toolkit tip: Always calculate the "all-in" cost, not just the extraction cost.
+**Alex**: Which brings us to our first Explorer's Toolkit tip, and this goes directly into our opportunity template.
+When you're filling out the "Financial Analysis" section, always calculate the "all-in" cost, not just the extraction cost.
 Include transportation, processing, environmental compliance, taxes, labor, and don't forget - what happens when the mine is depleted?

-**Sam**: And here's my street-smart tip: Talk to the locals.
+**Sam**: And here's my street-smart tip that goes right into the "Risk Assessment" section of your template: Talk to the locals.
 They know things that geological surveys miss.
 They know about seasonal flooding, political tensions, labor issues, cultural sensitivities.
 I've seen million-dollar geological reports that missed a simple fact that any local farmer could have told you.
+That's gold for your "Property-Specific Risks" subsection.

 **Alex**: Great point.
 Now, let's talk about the elephant in the room - environmental impact.
 Mining has a terrible reputation, and honestly, a lot of it is deserved.
 But there are companies doing it responsibly.